 The focus of this course will be learning the key concepts necessary to achieve overall physical wellness, for students to be able to make wise and healthy choices, to stay healthy for a lifetime.
 Students will learn the importance of and balance of physical activity, nutrition and mental wellbeing in their own lives to keep their bodies in top condition.
-Students will identify elements of their health they are successful in as well as elements they would like to improve.
+Students will also learn the skills necessary to effectively communicate and make decisions.
+They will be given opportunities to work cooperatively in a variety of situations, including many team sports.
+They will also learn about mental illnesses, including awareness and treatment options.